-After computing the absorbance of three reagents for reducing sugar concentration of C .vulgaris from the equation line, the reducing sugar under the treatment of enzyme stand to the best reagent for reducing sugar concentration analysis with 7.71 mg/L over nitric and sulfric acid respectively.
-The detected low yield in nitric and sulfuric acid could be due to acid hydrolysis, by contrast, is non-specific and can degrade sugars or form unwanted by-products like furfural and hydroxymethylfurfural (HMF).
-Enzymatic hydrolysis operates under moderate temperatures (typically 60–95 0C) and neutral pH, preserving sugar integrity (Antczak et al., 2018).
-Enzymatic processes produce fewer fermentation inhibitors, making them more suitable for downstream applications like bioethanol production.
-Nitric and sulfuric acid hydrolysis often generate toxic compounds that inhibit microbial fermentation (Antczak et al., 2018).

 Conclusion

-This study underscores the significant potential of indigenous microalgal species, particularly Chlorella vulgaris and Microcystic aeroguinosa, as sustainable and efficient feedstocks for bioethanol and biodiesel production, respectively.
+This study underscores the significant potential of indigenous microalgal species, particularly Chlorella vulgaris and Microcystic aeroguinosa, as potential sustainable and efficient feedstocks for bioethanol and biodiesel production, respectively.
 The growth pattern analysis demonstrated optimal biomass yield and carbohydrate accumulation in Chlorella vulgaris, highlighting its suitability for bioethanol fermentation processes.
 Conversely, Microcystic aeroguinosa exhibited a high lipid profile, indicating its viability as a biodiesel feedstock.
 The proximate composition data, complemented by biochemical assays such as starch and reducing sugar quantification, affirm that these microalgae could serve as viable raw materials within a circular bioeconomy framework.
 Furthermore, the enzymatic hydrolysis approach proved effective in releasing fermentable sugars with minimal inhibitory by-products, emphasizing its advantage over traditional acid hydrolysis techniques.
 Overall, the research contributes valuable insights into strain selection and bioprocess optimization for microalgae-based biofuel production, fostering advances toward renewable energy solutions aligned with environmental sustainability goals.

-Recommendations

-The following are recommendations derived from the research

-Production and optimization of bioethanol from the highest carbohydrate content specie (C.vulgaris)

-Explore the potential of Microcystis aeroguinosa for the production of biodiesel.

-Analyze the quality of the bioethanol produced using FT-IR method analysis.

-Compare the physicochemical properties of bioethanol with chemical ehanol.

 References